vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 The `Storage` component handles the reading and writing of data from a data file.
 By storing the data, the application will be able to load the data from the previous session back to the user when the user opens the application.
-The general overview of the structure diagram of the `Storage` component is shown below.
+The class diagram of the `Storage` component is shown below.

 ![Structure of the Storage Component](images/StorageClassDiagram.png)

-<p align="center"> Figure 9.
-Storage component class relationship diagram
+<p align="center"> Figure 8.
+Storage Component Class Diagram

 **API** : [`Storage.java`](https://github.com/AY2021S1-CS2103T-T09-4/tp/blob/master/src/main/java/seedu/address/storage/Storage.java)